 Unless you’re as tranquil as a Zen monk, you’ll respond with disappointment, anger, and frustration.
 You might even let out a few expletives or whine about your woes to anyone that will listen.

 Like scratching an itch, complaining feels good in the moment.
 We experience relief when we release pent-up energy.
-Moreover, our brains are efficiency driven and find complaining so much easier than taking responsibility.
+Complaining can feel much easier than taking responsibility.
 We avoid having difficult conversations and taking positive steps toward change.

 Complaining gives us a false sense of entitlement and power.
 Whenever I’ve witnessed an unhappy customer blow up on someone serving them, I could sense that the customer was driven by their ego and an overwhelming need to assert their control over the situation – even if their demeanor could hurt the one attending them.